3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 intended for AMD processors because it doesn't include any closed software components.
 To do something similar on Intel processors, components called ACM (Authenticated Code Module) are required.
-More precisely, first is ACM SINIT which be downloaded from Intel website, but is not redistributable.
+More precisely, first is ACM SINIT which can be downloaded from Intel website, but is not redistributable.
 Second is ACM BIOS which can be obtained only as OEM under CNDA with Intel.
 Hence, it denies open-source idea.
 Also, ACMs are different for every CPU and must be individually requested from Intel.
 Moreover, being delivered in a binary form, there is no way to audit its code.
 In summary, there are many more problems with